peter-tackage/kotlin-extension-method-options/README.md

     Copyright 2016 Peter Tackage

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use tÅhis file except in compliance with the License.
+    you may not use this file except in compliance with the License.
     You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0